Free Google Ads Performance Grader

 You can greatly improve your PPC marketing results with a two-pronged approach to Google ads keywords:

 Chances are, even if your keyword research is solid and you have a system in place for keyword organization, you could be doing better on both fronts.
-Why?
-Because the tools most search marketers use to find and sort AdWords keywords are limiting.

-Having a sea of AdWords keywords at your disposal is important for long-term PPC success and growth, but it’s crucial that you have a process in place for organizing all those keywords.
+Having a sizable list of of AdWords keywords at your disposal is important for long-term PPC success and growth, but it’s crucial that you have a process in place for organizing all those keywords.
 Let’s say you have 100,000 keywords—you can’t possibly craft a unique AdWords ad and landing page for each and every one of them.
 At the same time, you can’t write one ad or 10 ads or even 100 ads that will speak to all those keywords.